loftwah/grindmodecypher.com/wp-content/plugins/google-site-kit/readme.txt

 Please create a new topic on our [WordPress.org support forum](https://wordpress.org/support/plugin/google-site-kit/).
 Be sure to follow the [support forum guidelines](https://wordpress.org/support/guidelines/) when posting.

 == Changelog ==

+= 1.71.0 =

+**Enhanced**

+* Update gathering data UI in WordPress Dashboard widget.
+See [#4908](https://github.com/google/site-kit-wp/issues/4908).
+* Update the Analytics Signup CTA on the WordPress Dashboard.
+See [#4868](https://github.com/google/site-kit-wp/issues/4868).
+* Store remote features as a persistent option, ensuring features remain enabled when Site Kit is disconnected or reset.
+See [#4861](https://github.com/google/site-kit-wp/issues/4861).
+* Add additional context to remote feature request.
+See [#4858](https://github.com/google/site-kit-wp/issues/4858).
+* Prevent surveys from triggering for non-authenticated users on a shared dashboard.
+See [#4806](https://github.com/google/site-kit-wp/issues/4806).
+* Add notifications to site header when Analytics and/or Search Console are still gathering data.
+See [#4698](https://github.com/google/site-kit-wp/issues/4698).
+* Update widgets to pass gathering data state to components.
+See [#4697](https://github.com/google/site-kit-wp/issues/4697).
+* Update CTA placement for the Search Funnel widget on mobile.
+See [#4695](https://github.com/google/site-kit-wp/issues/4695).
+* Improve the zero state design in the All Traffic Widget.
+See [#4675](https://github.com/google/site-kit-wp/issues/4675).

+**Fixed**

+* Ensure request for remote features is made on site connection.
+See [#4957](https://github.com/google/site-kit-wp/issues/4957).

+= 1.70.0 =

+**Enhanced**

+* Change remote-controlled features request to be cron-based, running twice daily.
+See [#4856](https://github.com/google/site-kit-wp/issues/4856).
+* Enable client to check meta-capabilities for Dashboard Sharing permissions.
+See [#4804](https://github.com/google/site-kit-wp/issues/4804).
+* Add the `hasModuleAccess` selector to the `core/modules` datastore.
+See [#4802](https://github.com/google/site-kit-wp/issues/4802).
+* Add `sharedOwnershipModules` to Site Kit module sharing data.
+See [#4790](https://github.com/google/site-kit-wp/issues/4790).
+* Update the WordPress Dashboard and Admin Bar with new "gathering data" UI for new sites.
+See [#4711](https://github.com/google/site-kit-wp/issues/4711).
+* Add the gathering data state to the `ReportTable` component.
+See [#4700](https://github.com/google/site-kit-wp/issues/4700).
+* Add the gathering data state to the GoogleChart component.
+See [#4696](https://github.com/google/site-kit-wp/issues/4696).
+* Update the CTA notices in the Search Funnel widget.
+See [#4694](https://github.com/google/site-kit-wp/issues/4694).
+* Add a notification for zero data to the Site Kit dashboard.
+See [#4693](https://github.com/google/site-kit-wp/issues/4693).
+* Update DataBlock component to display the new gathering state.
+See [#4692](https://github.com/google/site-kit-wp/issues/4692).
+* Extend some modules with service entity awareness and access checks.
+See [#4579](https://github.com/google/site-kit-wp/issues/4579).
+* Proactively refresh tokens for shared modules when Dashboard Sharing is enabled.
+See [#4524](https://github.com/google/site-kit-wp/issues/4524).
+* Provide client with Dashboard Sharing permissions when Dashboard Sharing is enabled.
+See [#4523](https://github.com/google/site-kit-wp/issues/4523).
+* Add `check-access` endpoint to modules for Dashboard Sharing.
+See [#4478](https://github.com/google/site-kit-wp/issues/4478).
+* Update the `View draft` button on the Idea Hub widget to display an icon instead of the text.
+See [#4266](https://github.com/google/site-kit-wp/issues/4266).

+**Fixed**

+* Fix OAuth setup loop when creating a new Analytics account.
+See [#4874](https://github.com/google/site-kit-wp/issues/4874).
+* Show only one notification at a time on the Site Kit dashboard.
+See [#4689](https://github.com/google/site-kit-wp/issues/4689).
+* Show error message when landing on module setup URL when the module is not active, or for an invalid module.
+See [#4654](https://github.com/google/site-kit-wp/issues/4654).
+* Update errors handling to correctly process `Forbidden` errors.
+See [#4543](https://github.com/google/site-kit-wp/issues/4543).

+= 1.69.0 =

+**Enhanced**

+* Persist `serviceSetupV2` feature flag also on reset, and redirect legacy module page URLs to the dashboard when the `unifiedDashboard` feature is active.
+See [#4865](https://github.com/google/site-kit-wp/issues/4865).
+* Remove legacy Analytics event for AdSense users.
+See [#4766](https://github.com/google/site-kit-wp/issues/4766).
+* Add AdSense site status to Site Kit's Site Health output.
+See [#4757](https://github.com/google/site-kit-wp/issues/4757).
+* Add a new datapoint to the AdSense module that returns information about sites associated with the current accountID.
+See [#4754](https://github.com/google/site-kit-wp/issues/4754).
+* Enhance lazy loading of sections on the unified dashboard to reduce layout shifts.
+See [#4641](https://github.com/google/site-kit-wp/issues/4641).
+* Update Idea Hub prompt banner notification with new design.
+See [#4514](https://github.com/google/site-kit-wp/issues/4514).
+* Simplify success banner notification for the unified dashboard.
+See [#1148](https://github.com/google/site-kit-wp/issues/1148).

+= 1.68.0 =

+**Enhanced**

+* Update plugin version to align with the current sprint.
+See [#4778](https://github.com/google/site-kit-wp/issues/4778).
+* Remove Module sharing settings on module disconnect.
+See [#4526](https://github.com/google/site-kit-wp/issues/4526).
+* Update sizing of input helper text to be consistent with Material styles.
+See [#4510](https://github.com/google/site-kit-wp/issues/4510).
+* Include all relevant query parameters in OAuth authentication URL.
+See [#2045](https://github.com/google/site-kit-wp/issues/2045).
+* Register site on the proxy before redirecting to it, in support for V2 setup flow.
+See [#2044](https://github.com/google/site-kit-wp/issues/2044).
+* Add support for paginated content to entity detection.
+See [#1911](https://github.com/google/site-kit-wp/issues/1911).
+* Support pages that don't resolve to a specific post on the Dashboard Search.
+See [#1592](https://github.com/google/site-kit-wp/issues/1592).

+**Fixed**

+* Fix scroll position when using header links on the Entity Dashboard page.
+See [#4741](https://github.com/google/site-kit-wp/issues/4741).

+= 1.50.0 =

+**Enhanced**

+* Improve post search autocomplete behaviour when typing during autocomplete API requests.
+See [#4665](https://github.com/google/site-kit-wp/issues/4665).
+* Update wording for AdSense CTA dismissal button.
+See [#4647](https://github.com/google/site-kit-wp/issues/4647).
+* Expose recoverable modules information to clients.
+See [#4527](https://github.com/google/site-kit-wp/issues/4527).
+* Update module classes to be sharing-aware.
+See [#4521](https://github.com/google/site-kit-wp/issues/4521).
+* Add support for automatically configuring Analytics with data from the service.
+See [#4208](https://github.com/google/site-kit-wp/issues/4208).
+* Add a new feature tour for the unified dashboard.
+See [#3947](https://github.com/google/site-kit-wp/issues/3947).
+* Update the cancel button on the module setup form to have a `Back` label when the setup process can't proceed.
+See [#1045](https://github.com/google/site-kit-wp/issues/1045).

+**Fixed**

+* Fix potential fatal error on PHP 8 with Idea Hub integration.
+See [#4738](https://github.com/google/site-kit-wp/issues/4738).
+* Fix a javascript error on the Analytics Unique Visitors tab of the Search Funnel widget.
+See [#4660](https://github.com/google/site-kit-wp/issues/4660).
+* Update the URL search input box to work correctly when HOME or END keys are pressed.
+See [#4584](https://github.com/google/site-kit-wp/issues/4584).
+* Update plugin header to avoid obstructing feature tours.
+See [#4453](https://github.com/google/site-kit-wp/issues/4453).

 = 1.49.1 =